manojkumar1001/SpringMavenCassandraSparkConnector/README.md

-all the required dependencies are added this fuction can be used as an example.
+all the required dependencies are added this project can be used as an example.